Believe it or not, a little over a year ago, I had no idea about Puglia.

 I was kindly hosted by Palazzo Rollo, a 17th century palace, which is now converted to a B&B. My room was attached with a huge lobby, a drawing room, a bathroom with a hot tub and a small private kitchen.
 It was very homely as I could come and go as I wanted, cook and and eat something in the room and make coffee for myself in the morning.
 Palazzo Rollo was a wonderful start to my Southern Italian soujourns.
 The Palazzo is owned by Elena Andretta and her family and was her home while growing up.
 Elena is very passionate about keeping her forefathers legacy alive and her thinking and traditional values impressed me.
 She along with her staff member Simona were absolutely wonderful hosts and made sure I saw Lecce with their suggestions.

-Disclaimer: I was a guest at Palazzo Rollo but the opinions expressed here are solely my own.
+Disclaimer: I was a guest at Palazzo Rollo but the opinions don’t change.
+Everything expressed here is solely my own.